 How to Rotate Your Screen With Your Graphics Driver’s Control Panel

-Options for rotating your PC’s screen may also be available in your Intel, NVIDIA, or AMD graphics drivers, depending on what graphics hardware your PC has.
+Options for rotating your PC’s screen may also be available in your Intel or NVIDIA, depending on what graphics hardware your PC has.
 However, the built-in Windows option should work on all PCs.
 If Windows can’t change your screen rotation for some reason, you may be able to do it with your graphics driver’s control panel.

 On PCs with NVIDIA graphics, right-click the desktop and select “NVIDIA Control Panel.”
 Select “Rotate Display” under Display and choose your screen orientation.

 The NVIDIA Control Panel forces you to confirm your choice, so you don’t accidentally invert your screen in a way to makes it difficult to use.

 Rotating your display is one of those “If you give a mouse a cookie” scenarios — once someone learns to orient a display in a different way, they’ll have one of two thoughts.
 The first is usually “It would be hilarious to invert my friend’s display so they can’t use their computer right.”
 The second is “Now I need a monitor to put in portrait mode!”

 If you’re going to put a monitor in portrait mode, make sure you get one that has a stand that allows it to rotate.

 - › How to Rotate a Video in VLC Media Player

 - › 7 Reasons to Use Your Monitor in Portrait Mode

 - › How to Rotate Your PC’s Screen on Windows 11